Painting - watercolours

-Delighted that one of my Portmeirion paintings has been selected for the Sunday Times Watercolour Competition 2017.
-It will be exhibited (along with 80 or so others) at the Mall Galleries in September from 18th - 23rd and then on tour.
+Delighted that one of my Portmeirion paintings was selected for the Sunday Times Watercolour Competition 2017.
+It was at the Mall Galleries in September from 18th - 24th and then on tour until March.

 I've set up a Facebook page - please take a look click: Facebook. ... and do visit our website to see more.